SilverJan/ecuagenera-notifier/README.md

-# ecuagenera-notifier
+# ecuagenera-bot

 Small monitoring script for the [ecuagenera.com](https://www.ecuagenera.com/) website.

-The `ecuagenera_notifier.py` script does the following:
+The `ecuagenera_bot.py` script does the following:

 * Open website
 * if do_checkout is True: